foursquarechurch/Foursquare-WordPress-Theme/README.markdown

 * Google Analytics (enter your ID to easily integrate Google Analytics to your site)

 ### Homepage Slider
 Access this tab to upload and edit as many images that you want to rotate on the homepage as you would like.

+### Header
+This theme supports the built-in WordPress header feature (under Appearance > Header) that allows you to upload a custom logo that displays at the top of the site.
+By default, your site's name will be displayed if no image is uploaded.

 This bad boy controls the rotating images on the theme's homepage.
 Upload an image to your Media Library and paste the URL to it in the Homepage Slider to this tab.
 You can add as many images and URLs as you like and customize the transition animation and speed.

 ### Header
 This theme supports the built-in WordPress header feature (under Appearance > Header) that allows you to upload a custom logo that displays at the top of the site.
 By default, your site's name will be displayed if no image is uploaded.